dmking0728/100-days-of-code/dailylog.md

 DAY 82: JUNE 12, 2019

 Today's Progress: Working on the react course.
 Worked on making ht epokedex display 2 different sets of 4 pokemon and then used some code to compare the sets exp.
 Whichever set had a bigger number won.
 I honestly was really confused the entire time.
 I still struggle with props.
 I know what they do but i never know where to place them and where to call them....

+DAY 83 + 84: JUNE 12, 2019

+Today's Progress: Working on the react course.
+I frogot to log yesterday so here is a 2 in 1.
+Yesterday i finshed up styling the pokemon game.
+I then found a way to upload and host the react "app" on github pages so it is now viewable right on my github!
+Today we learned about state.
+State allows us to update either data or UI features of a component.
+We need to call the constructor FX that basically is boiler plate and lets react know, hey this is a stateful component.
+Inside that we create an object with key/value pairs we can update as needed.
+We can then pass these in in our render by stating this.state.value.
+Kind of confusing but i am grasping the overall process needed to create a stateful component.